tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 In the menu you can find a token, which you have to pass in the `DISCORD_BOT_TOKEN` variable.
 Click **Copy** and note the token in your `.env` file.

-You _should_ untick the Public Bot option, since you don't really want to let anybody invite this bot anywhere else than your Discord server(s) (even if that would be useless, because the bot would send messages only on a specific server).
+You _should_ untick the Public Bot option, since you don't really want to let anybody invite this bot anywhere else than your Discord server(s) (even though it would be useless, as the bot sends connects to the specified discord server only).

 ![discord-disable-public-invite](/img/content/discord-disable-public-invite.png)